Spaicrab/BTW-Early-Game-Rebalance-Addon/README.md

 Features so far:
 - Reverted nerf to Attack Damage when on Low Health
 - Shorter Gloom stages and less annoying first stage
+- Less tedious Stone Pickaxes

 To Do:
-- Make Stone Pickaxes just sliiightly faster (?)
 - Make Torches pickup-able with Right Click
 - Require Alt-use to be held to pick up items in Fireplaces or Brick Ovens (?)
 - Rework Beds and Respawning